Critical Ecosystem Partnership Fund (CEPF)

 Overview

 The Critical Ecosystem Partnership Fund (CEPF) was founded in 2000 as a joint initiative of Conservation International, l'Agence Française de Développement, the European Union, Fondation Hans Wilsdorf, the Global Environment Facility, the Government of Japan, and the World Bank.
-Through grants totaling more than $324 million to over 2,700 civil society organizations in 112 countries, CEPF has taken action to conserve more than 1,300 species on the IUCN Red List of Threatened Species and strengthened management of 55.8 million hectares of Key Biodiversity Areas.
+Through grants totalling more than $324 million to over 2,700 civil society organisations in 112 countries, CEPF has taken action to conserve more than 1,300 species on the IUCN Red List of Threatened Species and strengthened management of 55.8 million hectares of Key Biodiversity Areas.
 CEPF's mission is to protect the world's biodiversity hotspots—biologically rich ecosystems that are essential to humanity, yet highly threatened—by empowering civil society in developing countries and transitional economies.
 The fund has supported more than 2,500 grantees worldwide, ranging from local community groups to international NGOs.
-Recent strategy shifts emphasize ecosystem-based adaptation to climate change, with the Green Climate Fund providing $38 million for expanded climate-focused conservation work.
+Recent strategy shifts emphasise ecosystem-based adaptation to climate change, with the Green Climate Fund providing $38 million in 2020 for ecosystem-based climate adaptation work in the Indian Ocean Islands (Comoros, Madagascar, Mauritius and Seychelles).
 CEPF uses Key Biodiversity Areas (KBAs) as the lens for selecting geographic priorities, investing in 25 of the world's 36 biodiversity hotspots.

 Funding Priorities